Research

 Lund University values interdisciplinary research.
 The Pufendorf Institute for Advances Studies is an incubator for new interdisciplinary research initiatives.
 In recent years, medical humanities has been a constant "visitor" at the institute and benefited from the opportunities to pursue a wide range of research activities.

-- The Art of Supervision: Interdisciplinary perspectives on supervision (starting autumn 2025)
+Next Generation Healthscapes - ASG, Pufendorf IAS - Lund University (Pufendorf Advanced Study Group started autumn 2024) - The Art of Supervision: Interdisciplinary perspectives on supervision (ASG started autumn 2025)

-- Storytelling – from cell to society | The Pufendorf Institute for Advanced Studies (started spring 2025)
+- Storytelling – from cell to society | The Pufendorf Institute for Advanced Studies (ASG started spring 2025)

 Contact